Syllabus

 Lab Experiences:

-The Determination of an Equilibrium Constant
+The Determination of an Equilibrium Constant (Vernier AP Chem #10 refer to supplemental CD)

-Unit 8: Chapter 16 and 17- Acid and Bases: (2 weeks)
+Chapter 16 and 17- Acid and Bases: (2 weeks)

-Acid and base properties, pH, Ka and Kb expressions titration, degree of ionization, Kw expressions, Arrhenius, Bronsted-lowry, Lewis acid theories, salt hydrolysis, indicators, equivalence points, buffers, and acid-base titrations,.
+Acid and base properties, pH, Ka and Kb expressions titration, degree of ionization, Kw expressions, Arrhenius, Bronsted-lowry, Lewis acid theories, salt hydrolysis, indicators, equivalence points, buffers, and acid-base titrations

 Lab Experiences:

-Unit 9: Chapter 20- Electrochemistry: (2 weeks)
+Chapter 20- Electrochemistry: (2 weeks)

 Oxidation and reduction half-cells and equations, electrochemical (voltaic) cells, standard voltages, standard voltages from a table, Nernst equation, Faraday’s laws, writing redox equations and balancing equations in acid/base solutions